auth0-lab/fga-js-sdk/README.md

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository [issues](https://github.com/auth0-lab/fga-js-sdk/issues) section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.
+The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 For auth0 related questions/support please use the [Support Center](https://support.auth0.com).

-## Pull Requests

-Pull Requests are not currently open, please [raise an issue](https://github.com/auth0-lab/fga-js-sdk/issues) or contact a team member on https://discord.gg/8naAwJfWN6 if there is a feature you'd like us to implement.

 ## Author